-The Foundation for Media Alternatives, Inc. (FMA), with support from the Department of Foreign Affairs and Trade of the Australian Government, and in collaboration with the Department of Information and Communications Technology and Internet Society-Philippines Chapter, held an Internet Governance (IG) Symposium on December 11, 2018 at Malolos Resort Club Royale, Malolos City, Bulacan.
+FMA, with support from the Department of Foreign Affairs and Trade of the Australian Government, and in collaboration with the Department of ICT and Internet Society-Philippines Chapter, held an Internet Governance (IG) Symposium on December 11, 2018 at Malolos Resort Club Royale, Malolos City, Bulacan.

 Panel discussions on issues such as privacy and data protection, big data, blockchain, online gender-based violence, disaster risk reduction, cybersecurity, and the rise in “fake news” were tackled in the symposium.

-The IG roadshows hope to be the springboard that will catapult the holding of the first ever Philippine IGF.#
+The IG roadshows hope to be the springboard that will catapult the holding of the first ever Philippine Internet Governance Forum.

 Internet Governance: Challenges, Issues and Roles of Stakeholders